Noir Verifier

 To do so, we need a specific proof for your program.
 But first, Noir requires to specify the inputs of the program in hello/Prover.toml

-// The "hello" program simply prove that x!=y, with x being private and y public.
+// The "hello" program simply proves that x!=y, with x being private and y public.

 x = "1"